-Canvas makes it possible to compile a reading list for each course.
+Canvas makes it possible for lecturers to compile a reading list for each course.
 Adding PDF files of publications gives students of this course the option to print all PDF files in a single volume (a reader).
 Such a printed reader can be ordered in the web shop of our repro supplier Canon.

 Please follow the steps below to create a reading list.

 As soon as the reading list is ready – at least 10 working days prior to the start of the course – click on LIBRARY REVIEW.